-All incidents (criminal or otherwise) are documented and processed for possible additional investigation and then turned over to the Director of College Compliance and Ethics.
-The Director reviews the incident, provides support to individuals that have fallen victim to a crime and/or who report a crime.
-Further, depending on the nature, severity, and individuals involved, the Director will forward the matter to the proper College Official with the authority to address the situation under the appropriate College policy.
+All incidents (criminal or otherwise) are documented and processed for possible additional investigation and then turned over to the Office of College Compliance and Ethics for review and to provide support to individuals that have fallen victim to a crime and/or who report a crime.
+Further, depending on the nature, severity, and individuals involved, the matter will be routed to the proper College Official with the authority to address the situation under the appropriate College policy.

-Reporting Options - Non-Emergency & Violations of College Policy Online Reporting/Mid Care
+Reporting Options - Non-Emergency & Violations of College Policy

+Online Reporting/Mid Care